xilef/Platform-Proposal/README.md

 # Platform-Proposal

-A quick visualization of 2 potential designs for a router platform
+A quick visualization with a first person view of 2 potential designs for a router platform

 ## License